Seán Kenny (hurler)

-Seán Kenny (1923 – 24 April 2002) was an Irish sportsperson.
-He played hurling with his local club Borris–Ileigh and was a member of the Tipperary senior inter-county team in the 1940s and 1950s.
-Kenny captained Tipperary to the All-Ireland title in 1950.
+John Kenny (29 December 1923 – 24 April 2002), known as Seán Kenny, was an Irish hurler.
+At club level, he spent most of his career with Borris–Ileigh and at inter-county level was a member of the Tipperary senior hurling team.
+Kenny captained Tipperary to the All-Ireland SHC title in 1950.

 Early life

-Seán Kenny was born in Borrisoleigh, County Tipperary in 1923.
-He was born into a family that had a strong association with the game of hurling.
-His uncle, Patrick Harty, captained the Tipperary team that won the All-Ireland junior title in 1930.
-Kenny was educated at the local national school and later attended Thurles CBS where his own hurling skills were developed.
-In 1939 he captained the school to both Dean Ryan Cup and Dr Harty Cup titles.
+Kenny was born and raised in Borrisoleigh, County Tipperary.
+His uncle, Patrick Harty, captained Tipperary to the All-Ireland JHC title in 1930.
+Kenny played hurling at all levels during his time as a student at Thurles CBS and had the distinction of winning both the Dean Ryan Cup and Dr Harty Cup titles in 1939.